microsoft/BCTech/samples/CTFChallenges/readme.md

 in order to get things set up quickly.

 Also, if you want to run in this mode:
-- Enable "External mode" by default by changing CTFChallengesSetup."External Mode" to tru in the CTFChallengesInstall.CodeUnit.al file.
+- Enable "External mode" by default by changing CTFChallengesSetup."External Mode" to true in the CTFChallengesInstall.CodeUnit.al file.
 - See the hint codes on the CTF Challenges Setup page.
 The password to the setup page is "clue".